zyratlo/zyratlo/README.md

-Current student at UCI '25, majoring in Computer Science.
+Current student at UCI '24, majoring in Computer Science with a Minor in Statistics.
 Interested in all things programming and expanding my knowledge.